 Table of Contents:

 Other than the name may suggest at first glance for anyone who isn’t familiar with linguistics Germanic doesn’t equal German.
 The Germanic peoples today are considered Germanic because they speak a Germanic language.
-German is part of this branch of Indo-European languages but not the sole ‘twig’ so to speak.
-It shares this position with Dutch, English, the Scandinavian languages and a few others descendant from the aforementioned.
+German is part of this branch of Indo-European languages but not the sole ‘twig’, so to speak.
+Among it’s sister languages are Dutch, English, Afrikaans and Yiddish, belonging to the West Germanic languages, as well as the Scandinavian or North Germanic languages, including Icelandic and Faroese..
 All these languages are descendant from a common Proto-Germanic language, spoken by multiple closely related Proto-Germanic peoples with their own dialects.
+Over time, different sound changes occurred in different groups, leading to the development of different, not mutually intelligible languages, although there are exceptions (notably the continental Scandinavian languages, as well as Icelandic and Faroese; before the standardisation of Dutch and German in the 19th century there was a fluent transition from German to Dutch, leading some linguistics to consider both languages to be part of a greater “West Germanic Dialect Continuum”).

-Only for the purpose of raiding other tribes or Roman territory they banded together in larger groups to achieve their more or less ambitious goals.
+Only for the purpose of raiding other tribes or Roman territory they banded together in larger groups to achieve their more or (most of the time) less ambitious goals.
 It would take until the migration period for the Germanic peoples to form their first proper kingdoms.

 For the first few centuries or even millennia of their existence, depending to what point in time the ethnogenesis of the Germanic peoples is dated they most likely were illiterate, before some learned the Latin alphabet from the Romans and later developed their own script, the famous runes, which exact origins are still shrouded in mystery.